-In this post, I will provide you the experience of Windows 10 1703 is the latest version of Windows 10 production build this is also called as Red Stone 2(RS2) release.
-Windows team has done great work to improve the Out Of Box Experience(OOBE) of Windows 10 1703.
-I have a previous post which explains in depth process of AADJ and MDM auto enrollment “How to Join Windows 10 1607 Machines to Domain or Azure AD“.
+Windows 10 1703 is the latest version of the Windows 10 production build.
+This is also called as Red Stone 2(RS2) release.
+The Windows team has done great work to improve the Out Of Box Experience(OOBE) of Windows 10 1703.
+I have a previous post that explains the in-depth process of AADJ and MDM auto-enrollment, “How to Join Windows 10 1607 Machines to Domain or Azure AD“.

 Sign in with Microsoft School or Work account is the first screen you will get in the Windows 10 1703 Azure AD join OOBE.
-There is also a note on the same screen which helps users to select the account they want to use “Sign in with the username and password you use with Office 365 or business services from Microsoft”.
+There is also a note on the same screen that helps users select the account they want to use “Sign in with the username and password you use with Office 365 or business services from Microsoft”.

-It will ask to connect to Wi-Fi network, and it allows the user to connect to web-based authenticated Wi-Fi routers (Not all?
+It will ask to connect to a Wi-Fi network, and it allows the user to connect to web-based authenticated Wi-Fi routers (Not all?
 Need to test this further).
 Once connected to the internet, it will check for the latest software updates available and install it.

-Windows 10 1703 Azure AD Join Experience
+Windows 10 Azure AD Join Experience?

-Once the user is done with Windows 10 1703 privacy settings then, the device will get automatically logged with user name and password.
-Is it kind of new SSO for Windows 10 1703 Azure AD join?
-You can confirm the AAD Join from Settings – Accounts section in Windows 10 1703.
+Once the user is done with Windows 10 1703 privacy settings, the device will get automatically logged with the user name and password.
+Is it a new SSO for Windows 10 1703 Azure AD join?
+You can confirm the AAD Join from the Settings – Accounts section in Windows 10 1703.

 Windows 10 MDM Intune Auto Enrollment Experience

 The user can also check the Intune enrollment from School or Work Account section in Windows 10 settings menu.
-There is a change in GUI of Windows 10 MDM stack with respect to School or Work account settings.
-There is no manage tab in the Windows 10 work account which got added to the device, don’t get worried about that because that is a new design for Windows 10 1703.
-Windows 10 work/school account setting has only two tabs, and those are Info and Disconnect.
+There is a change in the GUI of the Windows 10 MDM stack with respect to School or Work account settings.
+There is no manage tab in the Windows 10 work account added to the device.
+Don’t worry about that because that is a new design for Windows 10 1703.
+Windows 10 work/school account setting has only two tabs: Info and Disconnect.

 How do you manually sync or check for the new Intune policies in Windows 10 1703 device?
 The option is to click on Settings – Accounts – Access Work or School Account – Info – Sync.
 This will initiate an immediate policy sync with Intune services in the cloud.
-And intern the users Windows 10 device will receive the latest policies from Intune.
+And intern, the user’s Windows 10 device will receive the latest policies from Intune.